NCQA’s ad hoc public comment period is open and ready for your input.

 About HEDIS and Public Comment

 HEDIS comprises measures of clinical quality and patient experience that are based on published scientific evidence.
 When new evidence becomes available, NCQA reviews HEDIS measures to determine whether changes may be needed.
-NCQA convenes multi-stakeholder advisory groups—including independent scientists, clinicians, consumers and purchasers—to ensure that measures meet and balance the high standards of relevance, scientific soundness and feasibility.
+NCQA convenes multi-stakeholder advisory panels—including independent scientists, clinicians, health plans, purchasers, government and consumer groups—to ensure that measures meet and balance the high standards of relevance, scientific soundness and feasibility.

 An important part of developing and updating HEDIS is hearing from the public.
 NCQA reviews every comment received during public comment and discusses results with stakeholder advisors.